opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

 # Getting started

 To get started with threat intelligence, you'll need to set up your threat intelligent sources and set up monitors to scan your log sources.
-The following tutorial helps you get started.
+The following tutorial describes how you can get started using OpenSearch Dashboards.
+Alternatively, you can use the [API](({{site.url}}{{site.baseurl}}/security-analytics/threat-intelligence/api/threat-intel-api/).

 ## Threat intelligence view